 The department of sociology, itself an inter-disciplinary enterprise that unites sociology and anthropology, also cooperates in a large number of interdepartmental programs.
-Course offerings in the department contribute to the curriculum in several programs, and department faculty members are active in programs in East Asian Studies, Russian and Central Eurasian Studies, International Studies, Women's Studies, African and Diaspora Studies, and a range of international programs.
-The department also provides significant support, though not as extensive, for the programs in Environmental Science and American Studies.
+Course offerings in the department contribute to the curriculum in several programs, and department faculty members are active in programs in East Asian Studies, International Studies, Women's Studies, African and Diaspora Studies, and a range of international programs.
+The department also provides significant support, though not as extensive, for the program in Environmental Science.

 Consistent with the international emphasis of many of its faculty, the department encourages students to experience international living and learning through study abroad, and its faculty serve on the International Education Committee.